Chart Color Schemes

 Infrastructure

-Burdell - Mount Low has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Burdell - Mount Low has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 18 such projects that could potentially impact the area.
-Notable projects include Sanctum Master Planned Community, Lincoln Lifestyle Northern Beaches, North Shore Masterplanned Community, and Bushland Beach Master Planned Development.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 18 projects likely to impact the area.
+Notable ones include Sanctum Master Planned Community, Lincoln Lifestyle Northern Beaches, North Shore Masterplanned Community, and Bushland Beach Master Planned Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.